Strong Connectivity in Directed Graphs under Failures, with Application: Conclusions

 Our work raises some new and perhaps intriguing questions.
-First, using the algorithmic framework developed in this paper, we can find in linear time an edge or a vertex whose removal minimizes / maximizes several properties of the resulting strongly connected components, such as their number, or their largest or their smallest size.
+First, using the algorithmic framework developed in this paper, we can find in linear time an edge or a vertex whose removal minimizes/maximizes several properties of the resulting strongly connected components, such as their number, or their largest or their smallest size.
 Can our approach be used to find in linear time an edge (resp., a vertex) whose removal optimizes some more complex properties of the resulting strongly connected components?
 In particular, can we find an edge $e$ (resp., a vertex $v$) that minimizes/maximizes a given function $f(|C_1|,|C_2|,...,|C_k|)$, where $C_1$, $C_2$, $\ldots$, $C_k$ are the strongly connected components of $G\setminus e$ (resp., $G\setminus v$), and $f(x_1,x_2,\ldots,x_k)$ can be computed in time $O(k)$?
 We showed how to achieve an $O(m+n)$ time bound for some special cases of functions in Theorems \ref{theorem:generic} and \ref{theorem:generic-v}.
 For general functions $f(x_1,x_2,\ldots,x_k)$, the algorithms presented in this paper achieve $O(m+nb)$ (resp., $O(m+np)$) worst-case time to solve this problem, where $b$ (resp., $p$) is the number of strong bridges (resp., strong articulation points) in the input digraph.
 Can we solve this problem in linear time in case of general functions?
 Second, can the algorithms given in this paper be used for designing efficient approximation algorithms for other hard optimization problems, such as critical edge (resp., vertex) detection problems?
 In those problems, one is interested in removing a set of $k$ edges (resp., vertices) so as to minimize the pairwise connectivity of the resulting graph.
-Third, our approach is also able to provide alternative linear-time algorithms for computing the $2$-edge-connected and $2$-vertex-connected blocks of a digraph, which appear to be simpler than previous algorithms, and therefore likely to be more amenable to practical implementations.
-It seems thus interesting to evaluate experimentally the practical merits of the new algorithms for real-world applications.
-Finally, can we maintain efficiently the $2$-edge- and the $2$-vertex-connected blocks of a directed graph under dynamic operations, such as edge insertions and deletions?
+Third, the dynamic maintenance of $2$-connectivity properties in directed graphs deserves further attention.
+After this work, we have been able to apply the algorithmic framework developed in this paper to the incremental maintenance of the $2$-edge- and the $2$-vertex-connected components of directed graphs \cite{GIN16:ICALP,GIN18:LATIN}.
+The decremental version of these problems, where we wish to maintain the $2$-edge- and the $2$-vertex-connected components of a directed graph under edge deletions, were considered in \cite{decdom17} using different techniques.
+The decremental algorithms in \cite{decdom17} achieve $O(mn \log{n})$ total running time, using $O(n^2 \log{n})$ space.
+Can these bounds be improved?
+Finally, we note that our approach is also able to provide alternative linear-time algorithms for computing the $2$-edge-connected and $2$-vertex-connected components of a digraph, which appear to be simpler than previous algorithms, and therefore likely to perform better in practice.
+We refer to \cite{2CC:ALENEX18} for an experimental evaluation of such algorithms.